-The front panel of the Nikon D50 is shown in figure 1.1.
+The front panel of the Nikon D70 is shown in figure 1.1.
 You can't see all the buttons and controls from a straight-on perspective, so I'll show you separate, three-quartersview looks at each half of the front panel, which I've color-coded red (the left side of the camera when looking at it head-on) and green (the right side of the camera from this angle).
+While this illustration shows the D70, the D70s is identical except for the model number plate.

-1.1 The "business end" of the Nikon D50.
+1.1 The "business end" of the Nikon D70.

-The easiest way to hold the D50 is by wrapping your fingers of your right hand around the hand grip, with the left hand providing support and usually activating most of the controls.
+The easiest way to hold the D70 is by wrapping your fingers of your right hand around the hand grip, with the left hand providing support and usually activating most of the controls.
 However, there are a few controls within the reach of the right hand's digits, as shown in figure 1.2.
 These controls and features include the following: